ModischFabrications/CutSolverFrontend/README.md

 Start that file with `docker-compose up [-d]` and have fun!

 ## Contributing
 Feel free to contact me or make a pull-request if you want to participate.
+Do look through open issues, you might see one you can help with.

-Remember to set all versions for new releases:
+Remember to update all version references for new releases:
 1. git tag
 2. package.json